ndm13/aid-embed-fix/readme.md

 There are two core components to the project: the [AI Dungeon API](/AIDungeonAPI.ts) and an [Oak middleware webserver](/server.ts) (plus a global [config file](/config.ts) to tie it all together).

-THe AI Dungeon API was reverse engineered from authentication/GraphQL queries on `play.aidungeon.com`.
+The AI Dungeon API was reverse engineered from authentication/GraphQL queries on `play.aidungeon.com`.
 These queries have been stripped to retrieve a minimal amount of information - much less than a typical page load.
 Firebase sessions are reduced by keeping an anonymous session active during high use times and letting it expire/creating a new one during off-peak hours.
 The design is otherwise completely stateless: no persistent storage, easy scalability.